liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

 \
 \

-This means that if a portlet definition references the role “power-user” it will be mapped to the Liferay role in its database called “Power User”.
+This means that if a portlet definition references the role “power-user�? it will be mapped to the Liferay role in its database called “Power User�?.

 In your portlet's code you can then use methods as defined in portlet
 specification: